Linda McMahon confirmed to run Education Department, an agency Trump wants to abolish - UPI.com

 In nominating McMahon, Trump said she will "empower the next Generation of American Students and Workers, and make America Number One in Education in the World."

-McMahon said the public education "system in decline" and wants to "invest in teachers not Washington bureaucrats."
+McMahon described the public education system is in "decline" and said she wants to "invest in teachers not Washington bureaucrats."

 Her background in education is limited.